 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
-We must also explain how you can make a complaint about our decision to end your membership.
+We must also explain how you can file a grievance or make a complaint about our decisior to end your membership.
 You can also look in Chapter 9, Section 11 for information about how to make a complaint.